 So this is where I am now, living my entrepreneurial dream in The Old Capital — a world that brings me in contact with kind, interesting people every day and lets me learn more about the culture and language of Japan naturally, in the context of my daily life.
 I wake up every day wondering what new discoveries await me.

-I make more time now to study the language, though it has always been a focus of mine.
+I also make more time now to study the language, though it has always been a focus of mine.
 I study with a private teacher but have also tried a few Japanese language schools, with mixed results.
 The main drawback, for me, is the contrast between the teacher-centered approach to education that often prevails here and the student-centered methods I learned at graduate school.
 I much prefer the latter, which empowers the students to be active partners in their learning.

 Nihongo Navigator is a convergence of all these experiences.
 I approach each post with language learners’ needs in mind, based on my own experiences as a student.
 I follow the principles I learned at grad school and through my years teaching here.
 In addition to the language learning component of this blog, I offer my perspective as an expat in Kyoto and my love for this city as reflected in my photos and descriptions.